polettix/YAML-Dump/README.md

 # COPYRIGHT AND LICENSE

 This is tricky.
-A good part of the code comes from [YAML::Tiny](https://metacpan.org/pod/YAML::Tiny), whose copyright statemnt at time of copy is:
+A good part of the code comes from [YAML::Tiny](https://metacpan.org/pod/YAML::Tiny), whose copyright statement at time of copy is:

     Copyright 2006 - 2013 Adam Kennedy.